momentohq/public-dev-docs/docs/develop/integrations/redis-client-compatibility.md

 sidebar_label: Redis compatibility clients
 pagination_prev: null
 title: Redis compatibility clients
-description: Quickly switch from using Redis to Momento Cache with these drop in replacement client libraries
+description: With these drop-in replacement client libraries, quickly upgrade from Redis to Momento Cache.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Redis compatibility client for Momento Cache and Momento Topics
+# Redis compatibility clients for Momento Cache and Momento Topics

 Do you have existing apps that use a Redis cache, but now you're trading up to Momento’s services?
 With Redis compatibility clients, there's no need to refactor your code.
 Instead, compatibility clients are a drop-in replacement for existing Redis clients.
 Change your client library to the compatibility client, change the connection information, and the core of your code stays the same.

 ## Getting Started

 To switch your existing application to use Momento Cache, you only need to change the code where you construct your client object:

 <Tabs>
 <TabItem value="noderedis" label="NodeRedis" default>